Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Modeling the full lens potential

 \subsection{Baseline model, parameter optimization and sampling}

 We model the simulated data set presented above, with the goal of retrieving the full lens potential, including the perturbations.
 The lens potential is modeled as $\lenspot = \tilde\lenspot(\modelparam_\lenspotscalar) + \lenspotpix$.
-The smooth component $\tilde\lenspot$ is parameterized as a SIE and external shear, and the a priori unknown perturbations are captured in the pixelated component \lenspotpix, regularized with sparsity and wavelets as discussed in Sect.~\ref{ssec:wavelet_reg_pot}.
+The smooth component $\tilde\lenspot$ is parameterized as a SIE and external shear, and the a priori unknown perturbations are captured in the pixelated component \lenspotpix, regularized with sparsity and wavelets as discussed in Sect.~\ref{ssec:wavelet_reg}.
 The deflection angles at each position in the image plane are computed based on bicubic interpolation of \lenspotpix.
-We use bicubic instead of bilinear interpolation in order to compute the the surface mass density (Eq.~\ref{eq:convergence}) corresponding to the pixelated model, as it requires second-order spatial derivatives of the potential (these derivatives are always zero with bilinear interpolation).
-We model its surface brightness using a Sérsic profile, that is $\source = \tilde\source(\modelparam_\sourcescalar)$.
+We use bicubic instead of bilinear interpolation in order to compute the surface mass density (Eq.~\ref{eq:convergence}) corresponding to the pixelated model, as it requires second-order spatial derivatives of the potential (these derivatives are always zero with bilinear interpolation).
+We model the surface brightness of the source using a Sérsic profile, that is $\source = \tilde\source(\modelparam_\sourcescalar)$.
+This modeling choice means that we assume an accurate knowledge of the underlying shape of the source galaxy.

 The lens light profile is modeled only once with a Sérsic profile for one of the system, assuming the other model components are known, then it is then fixed during the rest of the modeling.
 Fixing the lens light is not identical to subtracting it from the observation, as it still contributes to the noise model and reduces the contrast of the lensed features.
 We assume the lens light centroid is a good tracer of the mass centroid, which is a realistic scenario for fairly isolated lens galaxies \citep[see e.g.][]{Shajib2019}.
 Therefore, we join the center of the SIE profile to that of the lens light profile.
 We note that it is however outside the scope of this work to assess the impact of inaccurate lens light modeling.